-Furthermore, the COVID-19 pandemic and the resulting restrictions and closures as mentioned above may impact demand, supply and efficient functioning of financial markets.
+The breakout of any other contagious diseases as well as the continuance of the COVID-19 pandemic, alongside any resulting restrictions and closures, may impact demand, supply and efficient functioning of financial markets.
 The Group's business operations may be disrupted if third-party suppliers and counterparties with whom the Group transacts businesses are unable to work effectively or meet their obligations owed to the Group.
 Lockdowns and disruptions to commercial activities may also adversely affect the Group's ability to promptly and effectively protect its intellectual property rights on which the Group's businesses depend in part.
-Although the COVID-19 pandemic has not materially affected the Group's business and operations adversely for the year ended 31 December 2021, there is no assurance that, going forward, these factors will not result in disruptions to the Group's operations, supply chains on which the Group's business may rely and the movement of goods across borders and potentially dampen demand of the Group's products and services.
-There is also no assurance that the COVID-19 pandemic will not lead to decreased demand for the goods and services provided by the Group, nor is there assurance that the COVID-19 pandemic will not adversely affect the Group's ability to keep normal operations and provide uninterrupted goods and services to its customers.
-It is not possible to estimate the longer-term effects that the COVID-19 pandemic could have on the business, financial condition or results of operations of the Group.
-The Group also cannot predict how legal and regulatory responses to concerns about the COVID-19 pandemic and related public health issues may impact its businesses.
-The Group's responsible sourcing strategy is therefore built around preparing for future impacts and recognize that it is imperative to act promptly to ensure the Group's business continuity.
+There is no assurance that, going forward, these factors will not result in disruptions to the Group's operations, supply chains on which the Group's business may rely and the movement of goods across borders and potentially dampen demand of the Group's products and services.
+There is also no assurance that contagious diseases will not lead to decreased demand for the goods and services provided by the Group, nor is there assurance that contagious diseases will not adversely affect the Group's ability to keep normal operations and provide uninterrupted goods and services to its customers.
+It is not possible to estimate the longer-term or residual effects that the COVID-19 pandemic could have on the business, financial condition or results of operations of the Group.
+The Group also cannot predict how legal and regulatory responses to concerns about contagious diseases and related public health issues may impact its businesses.
+The Group's responsible sourcing strategy is therefore built around preparing for future impacts and recognise that it is imperative to act promptly to ensure the Group's business continuity.